EPCCed/eidf-docs/docs/services/s3/getting-started.md

 2025-08-05 13:00:55      18657 LICENSE
 2026-04-30 11:09:15       8630 README.md
 ```

-!!!
-Note "S3 endpoint URLs, service regions and public endpoints"

-    If `--endpoint-url` is not provided, then the default S3 endpoint URL specified in any AWS CLI configuration or environment variable will be used.

-    There is no need to specify an S3 service region when listing buckets, files or downloading files.

 List a subset of the files, for example those with prefix `data.zarr/statistics/ww/c/9/`: